colenet-gmbh/colenet-dojos-video-resources/lags-kata/README.md

 # Lags

+**TODO: Add minimum requirements and short snipped on how to execute / test**

 ## About this Kata

 This kata seems simple at first a glance, but wait to explore it before said it's an easy one.